 CRVQ (Lin et al., 2024) introduces a novel training objective that aligns compressed vectors with the semantic structure of the uncompressed space:

-\[\mathcal{L}_\text{CRVQ} = \mathcal{L}_\text{recon} + \lambda \mathcal{L}_\text{contrastive}\]
+\[\mathcal{L}_\text{CRVQ} = \mathcal{L}_\text{recon} + \lambda \mathcal{L}_\text{contrastive}\]where:

-\[\mathcal{L}_\text{recon} = \frac{1}{N}\sum_{i=1}^{N} ||x_i - \hat{x}_i||_2^2\] \[\mathcal{L}_\text{contrastive} = -\frac{1}{N}\sum_{i=1}^{N} \log \frac{\exp(s(x_i, \hat{x}_i)/\tau)}{\sum_{j=1}^{N}\exp(s(x_i, \hat{x}_j)/\tau)}\]
+\[\mathcal{L}_\text{recon} = \frac{1}{N}\sum_{i=1}^{N} ||x_i - \hat{x}_i||_2^2\] \[\mathcal{L}_\text{contrastive} = -\frac{1}{N}\sum_{i=1}^{N} \log \frac{\exp(s(x_i, \hat{x}_i)/\tau)}{\sum_{j=1}^{N}\exp(s(x_i, \hat{x}_j)/\tau)}\]where $s(\cdot,\cdot)$ is a similarity function and $\tau$ is a temperature parameter.

 The contrastive term ensures that compressed vectors maintain the same relative relationships as the original vectors, even when absolute reconstruction is imperfect.
 This is particularly valuable for preserving semantic relationships in embeddings.